What is Egg Sharing?

 Three or five days after egg collection, depending on each individual case, the embryo/s will be ready to be transferred into your womb.
 The Embryo Transfer procedure usually takes around 30 minutes, and does not require sedation.

-Two weeks after your embryo transfer, you will have a blood test to check for pregnancy to determine whether your treatment has been successful.
+Two weeks after your embryo transfer, you will have a pregnancy test to check for pregnancy to determine whether your treatment has been successful.